sedol1339/files/papers.md

     - Pathologies (diverging go infinity) can continue to exist in losses modified in a such fashion
     - We leave it to the reader to judge whether removing local minima in this fashion is trivial, deep, or both

-#attention Sukhbaatar, S., Grave, E., Lample, G., Jegou, H., & Joulin, A. (2019).
-Augmenting Self-attention with Persistent Memory. arXiv, 1907.01470.
-Retrieved from https://arxiv.org/abs/1907.01470v1

-    - We propose a new model that solely consists of attention layers (no FF layers)
-    - We augment the self-attention with persistent memory vectors that play a similar role as the FF layer

 #attention #interpretation #see_related_work Tenney, I., Das, D., & Pavlick, E. (2019).
 BERT Rediscovers the Classical NLP Pipeline. arXiv, 1905.05950.
 Retrieved from https://arxiv.org/abs/1905.05950v2

     - We analyze how individual sentences are processed by the BERT network, layer-by-layer